 What will happen at my check-up?

-Talking: Your PCP will ask you questions about your general health, such as headaches, sore throats, infections, and stomach aches.
-He/she will also ask you about your health habits, such as if you smoke, drink, take drugs, and wear sunscreen and seat belts.
+Talking: Your PCP will ask you questions about your general health, such as if you have headaches, sore throats, infections, and stomach aches.
+He/she will also ask you about your health habits, such as if you smoke, drink, use recreational drugs, and wear sunscreen and seat belts.
 You’ll also be asked about your nutrition, stress level, your mood today and whether you have had problems with anxiety, depression, cutting, or attempting suicide.
 You will be asked about your family history, such as whether any of your parent(s), aunts, uncles, brothers, sisters, or grandparents has high cholesterol.

 Physical Examination: Check ups will include measuring your height, weight, and blood pressure.
 Your ears, eyes, throat, neck, heart, and abdomen (stomach) will also be checked.
 The physical examination shouldn’t be painful.
 If something hurts, you should tell your provider.
 Your health care provider will check your muscles, joints, and nerves to make sure everything is working well.

 Your provider will probably want to examine your penis and testicles (testes).
 This is done to make sure that your body is developing normally and to check for testicular cancer.

 During this part of the exam you may be asked to “turn your head and cough”.
 Your provider is checking for a hernia.
 A hernia is a weakness in the muscles of the abdominal wall that might allow part of the intestines to poke through.
 It’s not something you can see, but a hernia might be painful.
 Your provider will place a finger at the top of the scrotum.
 When you cough, your provider is able to feel a hernia if there is one.
 A hernia can be fixed with surgery.